 The external obliques are the muscles on the sides of the upper part of your stomach, while the internal obliques are the muscles on the outer, lower part of your stomach.
 The rectus abdominis consists of a pair of muscles that start at the sternum and run down vertically.
 These are responsible for giving your core that “six-pack” look.
 Lastly, the transverse abdominis muscle runs from side to side, helping with balance.
 This muscle is directly under the belly button and is focused on heavily in Pilates.

-In order to tone your abdominals, it’s important to work all of these areas.
-So skip the endless crunches, and try this well-rounded routine that hits all all the muscle groups that make up your abdominal region.
+I often get asked by clients: how do I tone my stomach?
+The answer is to work all of these areas.
+So skip the endless crunches, and try this well-rounded routine that hits all the muscle groups that make up your abdominal region.

 Upper Abs Exercises